Pat Harder

-Marlin Martin “Pat” Harder (May 6, 1922 – September 6, 1992) was an American football player, playing fullback and kicker.
-He was inducted into the College Football Hall of Fame in 1993.
+Marlin Martin "Pat" Harder (May 6, 1922 – September 6, 1992) was an American professional football player and official in the National Football League (NFL).
+He played as a fullback and kicker.
+Harder played college football for the Wisconsin Badgers and was inducted into the College Football Hall of Fame in 1993.

 University of Wisconsin

 After graduating from Washington High School, in Milwaukee, he enrolled in the University of Wisconsin–Madison.
 Playing fullback for the Badgers, Harder led the Big Ten Conference in rushing and scoring in 1941.
 In 1942, Harder was part of a team that went 8–1–1, including a 17–7 victory over the reigning national champion Ohio State Buckeyes, in which Harder scored 11 of the 17 points.
 Harder left Wisconsin to join the United States Marine Corps in 1943 to fight in World War II.
 Despite having a year of eligibility left when he left the Marines, Harder turned pro in 1946.

 Professional career

-Chicago Cardinals

-Harder was drafted 2nd overall in the 1944 NFL Draft by the Chicago (now Arizona) Cardinals.
+Harder was selected second overall in the 1944 NFL draft by the Chicago (now Arizona) Cardinals.
 Harder was part of the Cardinals' "Million Dollar Backfield" which also included quarterback Paul Christman and halfbacks Marshall Goldberg and Charley Trippi.
 He was the first player in league history to score over 100 points in three consecutive years, which he did from 1947 to 1949, leading the league all three years.
-In 1947, the Cardinals won the NFL Championship (the Cardinals' last as of 2021).
+In 1947, the Cardinals won the NFL Championship (the Cardinals' last as of 2025).
 In the championship game, Harder kicked four extra points to help defeat the Philadelphia Eagles, 28–21.